RocketSmash9000/incredidot/README.md

 If you run into any issues, feel free to Google your problems, DM me in Discord, or open an issue in this project with the "derived" tag.

+## Other
 This project was made possible thanks to [Godot Engine](https://godotengine.org/license/).

+The project is based off of Incredibox by So Far So Good.
+This project is by no means a replica of the game or a replacement.